rkapl123/DBAddin/docs/DBSheets.md

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefSelectDatabase.PNG)

-The entries DBisUserscheme and dbneedPwd are for Oracle databases where DBAddin sometimes has to switch to the scheme and therefore needs a password.
-After these two database specific fields, the command for retrieving all databases/schemas from the database can be entered (for (MS) SQL server this is "`sp_helpdb`" for Oracle its "`select username from sys.all_users`".
-If the result of this command has more than one column (like in sqlserver), you have to give the fieldname where the databases can be retrieved from.

 "Load DBSheet def from File" is used to directly load a stored definition into the tool.

-Next, select the main table for which a DBsheet should be created in the dropdown "Table", which fills the available fields of the table into the dropdowns of column "name".
+After having selected a database, select the main table for which a DBsheet should be created in the dropdown "Table", which fills the available fields of the table into the dropdowns of column "name".
 Once a field has been chosen, the password/database/table entry becomes unavailable.
 Only clearing ALL fields from the DBSheets definition will allow a change to the password/database/table entry again.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefSelectTableColumn.PNG)